Normal school: Italy

-In Italy, Normal Schools now are called Liceo delle Scienze Umane.

-The Scuola Normale Superiore di Pisa now focus mainly on training researchers.
+In Italy, normal schools are now termed Liceo delle Scienze Umane.
+The Scuola Normale Superiore di Pisa now focuses mainly on training researchers.

 Lithuania

 In Lithuania, Lithuanian University of Educational Sciences (LEU), former Vilnius Pedagogical University (VPU) is the main teachers' training institution, established in 1935.

 Serbia

 In Serbia, the first public normal school was founded in Sombor, Vojvodina, by Avram Mrazović in 1778 to train teachers.

 In 2018, the Faculty of Education in Sombor celebrated 240 years since the founding of the first school for the education of Serbian teachers called Norma.
-It was a teacher training college at the beginning called Norma college before it was closed in 1811 and another school was opened in its place in 1812 in Szentendre under the Declaratory Rescript of the Illyrian Nation.
+It was a teacher training college at the beginning called Norma college before it was closed in 1811, and another school was opened in its place in 1812 in Szentendre under the Declaratory Rescript of the Illyrian Nation.
 The new institution was named Regium Pedagogium Nationis Illiricae or Royal Pedagogium Of The Illyrian-Serbian Nation (also referred to in Latin as Preparandium or Preparadija in Serbian) which eventually was relocated back to Sombor in 1816.
-The Normal school - Teachers College is generally considered the first normal school or École normale in Sombor.
+The Normal school – Teachers College is generally considered the first normal school or École normale in Sombor.
 The term "normal" in this case refers to "the goal of the institution to instill and reinforce particular norms within students".
 Also, these "norms included historical behavioral norms of the time, as well as norms that reinforced targeted societal values, ideologies and dominant narratives in the form of curriculum".
 For the longest time, this was the only academy for teachers' training in Serbian.
 The first woman academician of the Serbian Academy of Sciences and Arts Isidora Sekulić, the poet Jovan Dučić, the composers Petar Konjović and Josif Marinković are just some of the alumni of Norma.